Do You Know? The Art and Cultural Significance of Rangoli Designs in Diwali.

 There are two primary ways to make a Rangoli, dry and wet, based on the materials used to create the outline and the next step is to fill that outline with colour.

 Using a white material like chalk, sand, paint, or flour, the artist marks a center point on the ground and cardinal points around it, usually in a square, hexagon, or circle depending on region and personal preference.

 Ramifying that initially-simple pattern creates what is often an intricate and beautiful design.
 Motifs from nature (leaves, petals, feathers) and geometric patterns are common.

 Less common but by no means rare are representational forms (like a peacock, icon, or landscape).
 “Readymade Rangoli” patterns, often as stencils or stickers, are becoming common, making it easier to create detailed or precise designs.

-Once the outline is complete, the artist may choose to illuminate it with colour, again using either wet or dry ingredients like paints, coloured rice-water, gypsum powder, coloured sand etc.
+Once the outline is complete, the artist may choose to illuminate it with colour, again using either wet or dry ingredients like paints, coloured rice water, gypsum powder, coloured sand, etc.

 The artist might also choose unprocessed materials like seeds, grains, spices, leaves, or flower petals to achieve lifelike hues and tones.
 Usually, they do not even require any devices such as a ruler, a thread, a brush, etc. to draw them.
 They freely move their fingers to create various shapes with ease.

-In our upcoming blog, we will be covering more about Rangoli designs as it is an important part of Diwali celebration!
-And, no wonders you must be looking out for easy rangoli designs that can be drawn in less time and yet gives a brighter look adding to the aesthetics of your home.
+In our upcoming blog, we will be covering more about Rangoli designs as it is an important part of the Diwali celebration!
+And, no wonder you must be looking out for easy rangoli designs that can be drawn in less time and yet gives a brighter look adding to the aesthetics of your home.